reneighbor/python-for-social-scientists/slides/slides.md

 * Econ major, liberal arts college
 * No coding at school
-* Sales and support in tech
+* First job in sales and support
-* Learning coding through workshops
+* Learned coding through workshops (Railsbridge and PyLadies) and online (Stanford Engineering Everywhere, Learn Python the Hard Way)

 --
 ### Advice I received:

-Pick a project you're passionate about
+Pick a project you're passionate about.

-Your project can be answering question X with data

 --
 ### Hacking on data is: